 - Product Stewardship Program declarations must be made using the form provided. - The name of the product and its construction together with the company name is required at the top of the form. - A responsible management representative shall verify that the information provided is correct and that the performance requirements of the Product Stewardship criterion have been fully met. - Publicly available Yes (Y) or No (N).
-The license must provide information describing the terms, conditions and benefits of the Product Stewardship program on a webpage and/or brochures and/or other publicly available information describing the terms, conditions and benefits of the program. - Installation to AS/NZS 2455.1/.2:2007 Y or N (provided in the program customer agreement documentation). - Maintenance to AS/NZS 3733:1995 Y or N (again, a requirement written into the program, product stewardship or customer agreement documentation). - Contract for take-back of used product Y or N (a take-back offer must be verified for the product concerned by the assessor). - System capability satisfactory Y or N (the assessor must provide an assessment of the capability of the system provided to satisfactorily take back and recycle/reuse/reprocess the used product). - Enter the independent assessor's name and qualifications. - A copy of the independent assessor's Verification Report must be attached to the declaration.
+The licensee must provide information describing the terms, conditions, and benefits of the Product Stewardship program on a webpage and/or brochures and/or other publicly available information describing the terms, conditions and benefits of the program. - Installation to AS 2455.1:2019 and AS 2455.2:2019 Y or N (provided in the program customer agreement documentation). - Maintenance to AS/NZS 3733:2018 Y or N (again, a requirement written into the program, product stewardship or customer agreement documentation). - Contract for take-back of used product Y or N (a take-back offer must be verified for the product concerned by the assessor). - System capability satisfactory Y or N (the assessor must provide an assessment of the capability of the system provided to satisfactorily take back and recycle/reuse/reprocess the used product). - Enter the independent assessor's name and qualifications. - A copy of the independent assessor's Verification Report must be attached to the declaration.

-SCHEDULE 13 - DECLARATION OF COMPLIANCE - PRODUCT STEWARDSHIP IN ACCORDANCE WITH ECS LEVEL 4 (OPTION A)
+SCHEDULE 13 - DECLARATION OF COMPLIANCE - PRODUCT STEWARDSHIP IN ACCORDANCE WITH ECS LEVEL 4

+Registered carpet quality name: Carpet C onstruction:

+ACCS label number:

+Company name:

-I confirm that all the performance requirements of the Product Stewardship criterion have been fully met.
-Licensee declaration by: Position: Date Independently assessed by: RABQSA Reg No. (if applicable)
+I confirm that all the performance fully met. requirem ents of the e Product Ste wardship criterion have l peen

+Licensee declaration by: Position: Date:

+Assessed by independent qualified assessor Name: Qualifications:

+-

 Product stewardship program elements (Y/N) Comments

 Publicly available

-Installation to AS/NZS 2455.1/.2:2007
+Installation to AS 2455.1/.2:2019

-Cleaning maintenance to AS/NZS 3733:1995
+Cleaning maintenance to AS 3733:2018

 Contract for take-back of used product

 System capability satisfactory